 "Did you say something, Felix?" a particular Mercury Adept asked from behind him, a curious expression widening.
 He stood with his back to the side of the boat, arms crossed.
 He figured he would be here a while if he was expecting an answer from the brunet.

 Piers nodded, not really expecting an answer so quickly.
 "All right, then."
 The Lemurian sighed as well, now, uncrossing his arms.
 "Would you like some company?
 We won't come to the shore before dusk settles in, really."
+He glanced out at the distant mountains to reaffirm his point.

 The brunet huffed a little.
 He'd much rather prefer to be alone, but maybe there were some things that the two grown men could talk about in the meantime - other than what they'd already talked about for the past ten years.
 After all, it could very well be said that the two needed each other, that they were best friends.
+Even stubborn old Felix could agree to that.

 Ever since Piers had been exiled from Lemuria, he'd had to take refuge elsewhere and make do with what he already had, which was little more than the clothes on his back.
 He hadn't really gained much on the adventures throughout the years of adventuring with Felix and the group, either.